My Approach

-I became a facilitator because I have little patience for poorly run meetings – given how much of our work and community living time is spent in meetings, it is important that we make the best use of our precious time.
+She became a facilitator because she has little patience for poorly run meetings – given how much of our work and community living time is spent in meetings, it is important that we make the best use of our precious time.
 A modest amount of time and attention devoted to meeting planning and good facilitation pays back with increased efficiency, a decrease in conflict, better decision-making, and greater group cohesiveness.

 Testimonials